 Type Coercion in Javascript

-Javascript, which is frequently referred to as a dynamically or weakly typed language, demonstrates an intriguing feature called "type coercion".
+.
 For people who are unfamiliar with Javascript, this distinctive feature can occasionally produce confusing results.
 Before diving into examples, let’s understand what type coercion is.

 What is Type Coercion?

-Type coercion refers to the automatic or implicit conversion of values from one data type to another (such as string to integer, object to boolean, and so forth).
+of values from one data type to another (such as string to integer, object to boolean, and so forth).
 In many programming languages especially dynamic programming languages, it is an interesting occurrence.
 Its implementation differs greatly depending on the type system and design philosophy of each language.

 In Javascript, type coercion is a powerful yet perplexing feature, leading to non-intuitive results in loose comparisons between different types.
 The flexibility it provides can be useful in some contexts but may also result in unanticipated behavior, making debugging more challenging.
 Its handling of type coercion is implicit and extensive.